amerilain/Flight-Game/Readme.md

-    Game operation logic is implemented as a Python-based backend service that provides an API for the browser, handles JSON responses, utilizes the language’s object oriented functionality and take sustainable development practices into account
+    Game operation logic is implemented as a Python-based backend service that provides an API for the browser, handles JSON responses, utilizes the language’s object oriented functionality and takes sustainable development practices into account

     Alien Weather is appropriate for all ages, has concrete goals and provides a clear and enjoyable gaming experience.